Blood in poo: Causes and diagnosis

 Peptic ulcers.
 An open sore in the lining of the stomach or duodenum - the upper end of the small intestine.
 Many peptic ulcers are caused by infection with a bacterium called Helicobacter pylori (H. pylori).
 Long-term use or high doses of anti-inflammatory drugs such as aspirin, ibuprofen and naproxen can also cause ulcers.

 Gastroenteritis.
 A viral or bacterial infection of the stomach and bowel, which your immune system will usually fight off after a few days.
-It can cause diarrhoea that contains traces of blood and mucous, as well as other symptoms such as vomiting and stomach cramps.
+It can cause diarrhoea that contains traces of blood and mucus, as well as other symptoms such as vomiting and stomach cramps.

 Polyps or cancer.
 Polyps are benign growths that can grow, bleed and become cancerous.
 More than 40,000 people are diagnosed with bowel cancer in the UK each year.
 It often causes bleeding that is not noticeable with the naked eye.